rust-lang/rust/doc/roadmap-2021.md

    to it that might be useful for the Rust repo, e.g. `cargo dev deprecate`.
 3. Easier sync process.
 The `subtree` situation is not ideal.

+## Prioritization

+The most pressing issues for users of Clippy are of course the user facing issues.
+So there should be a priority on those issues, but without losing track of the internal issues listed in this document.

+Getting the FP rate of warn/deny-by-default lints under control should have the highest priority.
+Other user facing issues should also get a high priority, but shouldn't be in the way of addressing internal issues.

+To better manage the upcoming projects, the basic internal processes, like meetings, tracking issues and documentation, should be established as soon as possible.
+They might even be necessary to properly manage the projects, regarding the user facing issues.

 # Prior Art

 ## Rust Roadmap